Write A Review

 Bruxism is the medical term for grinding, gnashing or clenching your teeth.
 The condition affects both children and adults.
 Some people with Bruxism unconsciously clench their teeth together during the day, often when they feel anxious or tense.
 This is different from tooth grinding or clenching that occurs at night, which is called sleep Bruxism.
 Most children, who are bruxers, do so at night, while adults are either daytime or nighttime bruxers.

 Bruxism may be mild and may not even require treatment.
 However, it can be frequent and severe enough to lead to jaw disorders, headaches, damaged teeth and other problems.
 Unfortunately, people with sleep Bruxism usually aren't aware of the habit, so they aren't diagnosed with the condition until complications occur.
-That's why it's important to know the signs and symptoms of Bruxism and to communicate to either Dr. Pizzino or Dr. Drexler that you may have some of these problems that relate to Bruxism.
+That's why it's important to know the signs and symptoms of Bruxism and to communicate to Dr. Pizzino that you may have some of these problems that relate to Bruxism.